hfrankel/movies-app/README.md

 - Sign up for a free API key at http://www.omdbapi.com/apikey.aspx
 - IMPORTANT: do not upload your API key to GitHub.
 Use an environment variable to store your API key.
 In the root of your project create a .env file.
 In that file create an environment variable like this REACT_APP_OMDB_API_KEY=yourAPIkey.
 Replace yourAPIkey with the actual key.
 ALSO IMPORTANT then add .env to your gitignore file.
 Now you can use your API key with process.env.REACT_APP_OMDB_API_KEY anywhere in your app.
 See https://create-react-app.dev/docs/adding-custom-environment-variables/ for more details.
 You may have to restart the server to get your environment variable working.

+### 5 - Lifting State

+- We're going to start refactoring the app in preparation for what's to come.
+- The challenge now is to move our API call up to the App component and still have our application be functional.
+- Now once the user types in which movie to search, the relevant film's title should be rendered in a seperate component called MovieSelector to be rendered underneath the MovieInput component.

 ## Available Scripts

 In the project directory, you can run: